Cat Benadryl Dosage Calculator

 Antihistamines, including Benadryl, decrease the body's response to histamines and alleviate the above-mentioned symptoms.
 Besides relieving allergic symptoms, your veterinarian may recommend Benadryl for other medical reasons, such as anxiety and the prevention of motion sickness and nausea.

-Note that if your cat is experiencing anaphylaxis (severe allergic reaction that is distinguished by difficulty breathing, facial swelling, seizures, or collapse), Benadryl may not be of help — you need to take your cat to the nearest veterinarian clinic urgently. 🏥
+Note that if your cat is experiencing anaphylaxis (a severe allergic reaction that is distinguished by difficulty breathing, facial swelling, seizures, or collapse), Benadryl may not be of help — you need to take your cat to the nearest veterinarian clinic urgently. 🏥

 🙋 Benadryl is a brand name for diphenhydramine (antihistamine).
 Other brand names for diphenhydramine that you may find on the U.S. market are Vetadryl, Banophen, Genahist, Diphenhist, Unisom, and Sominex.